gnachman/iterm2-website/source/_includes/documentation-preferences.md

 The keypress will do nothing.

 #### Do not remap modifiers
-If modifier remapping is in effect (set under **Preferences > Keys**), it can be disabled for certain key combinations.
+If modifier remapping is in effect (set under **Settings > Keys**), it can be disabled for certain key combinations.
 When you choose this action, modifier remapping is temporarily disabled so you can press the key combination unremapped in the key field.

 #### Remap modifiers in iTerm2 only
-If modifier remapping is in effect (set under **Preferences > Keys**), it can be set to not affect other applications that may listen for global hotkeys.
+If modifier remapping is in effect (set under **Settings > Keys**), it can be set to not affect other applications that may listen for global hotkeys.
 When you choose this action, modifier remapping is temporarily disabled so you can press the key combination unremapped in the key field.

 #### Change Profile
 This action changes the profile of the current session.